danchou99/ditto-windows-lipSync/README.md

 ## 📧 Acknowledgement
-Our implementation is based on [S2G-MDDiffusion](https://github.com/thuhcsi/S2G-MDDiffusion) and [LivePortrait](https://github.com/KwaiVGI/LivePortrait).
+This repo is forked from <b> jutinjohn0306 </b> implementation of Ditto Talking-head on windows, <a href = 'https://github.com/justinjohn0306/ditto-talkinghead-windows'> </a>.
 Thanks for their remarkable contribution and released code!
 If we missed any open-source projects or related articles, we would like to complement the acknowledgement of this specific work immediately.

 ## ⚖️ License
 This repository is released under the Apache-2.0 license as found in the [LICENSE](LICENSE) file.